malloydata/malloy/docs/_src/language/basic.md

 ## Piping and Multi-stage Queries

 The output from one stage of a query can be "piped" into another stage using `|`.
-For example, we'll start with this query which outputs for California and New York the total number of airports, as well as the number of airports in each county.
+For example, we'll start with this query which outputs, for California and New York, the total number of airports, as well as the number of airports in each county.

 ```malloy
 --! {"isRunnable": true, "runMode": "auto", "source": "faa/airports.malloy", "size": "small"}